- Read all of the information contained in this document.

 NOTE: If you already have a passport, check to see when it expires.
 In order the meet the entry requirements of most countries, the passport needs to be valid for at least six months beyond the planned return date back to the U.S. If your passport expires before that point, you will need to apply to renew your passport.

 Application for a passport can be completed either at the Warren County Recorders Office in the Warren County Administration Building or online at the US State Department’s website.
-Cost for a new passport has recently gone up and is now $135, and it can take up to 8 weeks for the US State Department to process passport applications, so apply ASAP.
+Cost for a new passport is $135, and it can take up to 8 weeks for the US State Department to process passport applications, so apply ASAP.

 NOTE: If you are not a US Citizen, please notify the Office of International Education of your nationality as soon as you are accepted into your travel course so that office staff can check to see if additional documentation is required in your case.